Erasmus+ programme guide

 More ambitious

-First, it is more ambitious, because it aims to develop the strategic European dimension of the involved schools and organizations.
+First, it aims to develop the strategic European dimension of the involved schools and organizations.

 Most funding will be devolved to those schools manifesting a clear intention to develop their international dimension and to participate in European projects on a continuous basis.